Old St Peter and St Paul's Church, Albury: Interior

 The nave is separated from the south aisle by a three-bay arcade carried on octagonal pillars.
 The timber nave roof dates from the 14th century.
 Around the walls are monuments dating from the 17th and 18th centuries.
 A 14th-century marble coffin slab is set into the floor of the aisle.
 In the west wall is a niche for a statue.
 Over the south door is a 15th-century wall painting of Saint Christopher.
 In the south wall of the aisle is a 14th-century piscina.
 The south transept (later the Drummond Chapel) contains Drummond's marble chest tomb.
-The walls of the chapel are painted in red and gold by T. Early, and the windows contain stained glass by William Wailes.
+The walls of the chapel were painted in red and gold by T. Early, and the windows contain stained glass by William Wailes.
 The ceiling is panelled, and decorated in a quatrefoil pattern.

 William Oughtred, the mathematician who invented the multiplication sign, was buried in the church.
+He lived from 1574 to 1660.
 He was rector of Albury for fifty years.